Chrome is one of the most popular web-browsers in existence so it makes sense to use a VPN service with it.

 Using a Chrome VPN extension is suitable for certain circumstances such as changing your IP Address to access certain services but it is no replacement for a full VPN service.

-If you’re looking for the full protection of a VPN service then it’s worth checking out our Best VPN Service 2018 Guide.
+If you’re looking for the full protection of a VPN service then it’s worth checking out our VPN comparison guide.

 Chrome VPN security issues